 - Load flight Loads the current flight, by default from fgfs.sav.
-You should start FlightGear using the same options (aircraft, airport...) as when you saved the flight. - Save flight Saves the current flight, by default to fgfs.sav. - Reset Resets you to the selected starting position.
-Comes in handy if you get lost or something goes wrong. - High-Res Snap Shot Saves a high-resolution screen shot as fgfs-screen-XXX.jpg to the directory you started the program from, or whatever directory you have set/sim/paths/screenshot-dir to. - Snap Shot Saves a normal resolution screen shot as above. - Print Screen Prints screen shot (Linux only). - Sound Configuration Configure the volume for various sound channels, and whether they are heard outside the aircraft. - Browse Internal Properties Displays a tree view of all the properties within the system.
+You should start FlightGear using the same options (aircraft, airport...) as when you saved the flight. - Save flight Saves the current flight, by default to fqfs.sav. - Reset Resets you to the selected starting position.
+Comes in handy if you get lost or something goes wrong. - High-Res Snap Shot Saves a high-resolution screen shot as fgfs-screen-XXX.jpg to the directory you started the program from, or whatever directory you have set/sim/paths/screenshot-directory - Snap Shot Saves a normal resolution screen shot as above. - Print Screen Prints screen shot (Linux only). - Sound Configuration Configure the volume for various sound channels, and whether they are heard outside the aircraft. - Browse Internal Properties Displays a tree view of all the properties within the system.
 You can navigate through the tree like a graphical directory listing and set properties by clicking on them.
 Shift-click to display the property on the screen permanently, and Ctrl-click to toggle boolean values. - Logging Allows you to log various pieces of flight information to a file.
-You can set the file to log to, the properties to be logged and the interval between logs. - Quit Exits the program. - View - Display Options Set various display options, including whether the 2D panel, frame rate and chat messages are displayed. - Rendering Options Displays a dialog allowing you to toggle various advanced graphical options.
-This allows you to trade eye-candy such as shadows, 3D clouds and specular reflections for frame-rate.
-To help you achieve a good balance, enable the "Show Frame Rate" option.
-This displays the current frame-rate in frames-per-second in the bottom right of the screen.
-Most people find a frame-rate of around 20fps adequate for flying.
-The frame-rate is affected by the graphical options you have enabled, the current visibility (set by Z/z), the number of objects in view and their level of detail (LOD). - View Options Configure the different views available. - Cockpit View Options Displays a dialog allowing you to configure the view within the cockpit, the pilot's head movement, black-out due to high G, and redout due to negative G.
+You can set the file to log to, the properties to be logged and the interval between logs. - Quit Exits the program.